10 Mostly Harmless Hong Kong Snakes

 Source: iNaturalist user sk2 – CC BY-SA 4.0

-Another common species in Hong Kong, occurring in every region.
-The signature of the radiated ratsnake (Coelognathus radiatus) is its extreme speed.
-This snake can disappear into the undergrowth in the blink of an eye, and they also possess an aggressive temperament.
-They prefer to flee, but will strike furiously and deliver slashing bites to your arm if cornered against a wall.
+Another common yet (mostly) harmless species.
+The radiated ratsnake (Coelognathus radiatus) appears in every region of Hong Kong, and has the signature feature of extreme speed.
+This species can disappear into undergrowth in the blink of an eye, and they also possess an aggressive temperament.
+They prefer to flee rather than fight, but will strike furiously and deliver slashing bites to your arm if cornered against a wall.

-Radiated ratsnakes dislike dense forests or misty hills.
+Radiated ratsnakes dislike dense forests and misty hills.
 Consequently, they’re encountered regularly by ordinary Hong Kong citizens, usually without incident.
-Like oriental ratsnakes, they’re multi-skilled snakes which can swim across rivers, climb trees, and slither confidently down pavements.
+Like the oriental ratsnake, they’re a multi-skilled species which can swim across rivers, climb trees, and slither confidently down pavements.

 5 Diamond-backed watersnake